galaxyproject/planemo-ci-action/README.md

 Assumptions
 -----------

-The action currently only works on workflows using an Ubuntu image.
+The action currently only works on github actions workflows using an Ubuntu image.

 Assumptions on the repository
 -----------------------------